-Signal Name Pin Number Signal Type Signal Description A9-A23 9-6, 4-1, 68-64, 62, 61 I Upper Address Bits from the CPU - These inputs are latched any time the -RASx signals go active.
-On any following memory reads the address bits are compared to the latched value to determine if a page hit has occurred.
+Signal Name Pin Number Signal Type Signal Description A9-A23 9-6, 4-1, 68-64, 62, 61 I Upper Address Bits from the CPU - These inputs are latched any time the -RASxy signals go active.
+On any following memory reads, the address bits are compared to the latched value to determine if a page hit has occurred.
 CPUHLDA 10 I CPU Hold Acknowledge - This input is used to determine which signals are used to initiate and terminate memory cycles.
-When CPUHLDA is low, the status signals -S0, -S1 and M/-IO along with -READY are used to control memory cycles.
-When CPUHLDA is high, the inputs -MEMR and -MEMW are used to generate the DRAM control signals. -S0 11 I Status 0 - This input is used along with -S1 and M/-IO to determine which type of bus cycle is being requested by the CPU. -S1 12 I Status 1 - This input is used along with -S0 and M/-IO to determine which type of bus cycle is being requested by the CPU.
-M/-IO 13 I Memory or I/O select - This input is used along with -S0 and -S1 to deter- rmine which type of bus cycle is being requested by the CPU. -READY 14 1 An input used to determine when to terminate the current memory access to the DRAMs.
-PROCCLK 15 I This is the main clock input to the VL82C205 and should be connected to the same signal that drives the 80286 CLK pin.
-RAMWRWT RAMRDWT 17 60 1 The wait select inputs control the number of wait states to be used for memory accesses when the -PAGE input is high.
+When CPUHLDA is low, the status signals -S0, -S1 and M/-IO along with -READY are used to contro memory cycles.
+When CPUHLDA is high, the inputs -MEMR and -MEMV are used to generate the DRAM control signals. -S0 11 I Status 0 - This input is used along with -S1 and M/-IO to determine which type of bus cycle is being requested by the CPU. -S1 12 I Status 1 - This input is used along with -S0 and M/-IO to determine which type of bus cycle is being requested by the CPU.
+M/-IO 13 I Memory or I/O select - This input is used along with -S0 and -S1 to deter- mine which type of bus cycle is being requested by the CPU. -READY 14 I An input used to determine when to terminate the current memory access to the DRAMs.
+PROCCLK 15 I This is the main clock input to the VL82C205A and should be connected to the same signal that drives the 80286 CLK pin.
+RAMWRWT RAMRDWT 17 60 The wait select inputs control the number of wait states to be used for memory accesses when the -PAGE input is high.
 If RAMRDWT is low, zero wait state read cycles are generated.
 If RAMWRWT is low, zero wait state write cycles are generated.
 If either signal is high, one wait state memory cycles are generated for the read or write.
-F16 18 I The F16 input comes from the memory controller chip and is used to indicate that the next address is in the on-board memory address space. -MEMR 19 I Memory Read - An input which is used to determine when memory read accesses to the DRAMs should occur if CPUHLDA is high. -MEMW 20 1 Memory Write - An input which is used to determine when memory write accesses to the DRAMs should occur if CPUHLDA is high. -REF 21 I The -REFRESH input is used by the VL82C205 to force the ADDSEL output low.
-CASO 22 I CAS Enable Input for Bank 0 - This input is used along with CAS1, RAS0, RAS1, and BANKSEL to determine which bank of DRAM should be accessed.
-CAS1 23 I CAS Enable Input for Bank 1 - This input is used along with CAS0, RAS0, RAS1, and BANKSEL to determine which bank of DRAM should be accessed.
-RAS0 24 I RAS Enable Input for Bank 0 - This input is used along with RAS1, CAS0, CAS1, and BANKSEL to determine which bank of DRAM should be accessed.
-RAS1 25 I RAS Enable Input for Bank 1 - This input is used along with RAS0, CAS0, CAS1, and BANKSEL to determine which bank of DRAM should be accessed.
+These are normally jumpers and are common to the VL82C201 pins.
+They should be held high in page-mode operation (-PAGE=low).
+F16 18 i The F16 input comes from the memory controller chip and is used to indicate that the current address is in the on-board memory address space -MEMR 19 i Memory Read - An input which is used to determine when memory read accesses to the DRAMs should occur if CPUHLDA is high. -MEMW 20 I Memory Write - An input which is used to determine when memory write accesses to the DRAMs should occur if CPUHLDA is high. -REF 21 I Refresh - The -REF input is used by the VL82C205A to force the ADDSEL output low.
+CAS0 22 1 CAS Enable Input for Bank 0 - This input is used along with CAS1, RAS0, and RAS1 to determine which bank of DRAM should be accessed.
+CAS1 23 I CAS Enable Input for Bank 1 - This input is used along with CAS0, RAS0, and RAS1 to determine which bank of DRAM should be accessed.
+RAS0 24 I RAS Enable Input for Bank 0 - This input is used along with RAS1, CAS0, and CAS1 to determine which bank of DRAM should be accessed.
+RAS1 25 I RAS Enable Input for Bank 1 - This input is used along with RAS0, CAS0, and CAS1 to determine which bank of DRAM should be accessed.